 Introduction

 Community foundations sit at the heart of civic life.
 They connect donors with causes, mobilize resources, and convene partners to tackle complex social issues.
 In 2023 alone, community foundations collectively managed $152 billion in assets and distributed $19 billion in grants.
 With donor-advised funds (DAFs) representing nearly one-third of total assets, these institutions carry enormous responsibility for ensuring every dollar achieves measurable impact.
+Yet despite their promise, many community foundations struggle to sustain collaborative coalitions that turn vision into results.
+Donor confidence is increasingly tied not only to financial stewardship but also to the ability to demonstrate systemic, lasting change.
+This is where Certified Performance Improvement Facilitators (CPIFs) can play a transformative role.
+Grounded in ten internationally recognized standards, CPIF professionals help community foundations overcome fragmentation, build trust, and create outcomes that inspire donors and strengthen communities.

 Why Community Foundations Succeed — and Why They Fail